hausdorff/davidbalbert.github.com/_posts/2015-02-09-kernel-latency.md

 <center><img src="../images/redis_write.png" alt="Redis write" width="600"></center>

 Worth pointing out is that in each case about 70% of the time in the kernel is spent in the networking stack.
 Even with larger payloads, these numbers should also remain a fairly constant overhead, since the networking stack has to be re-invoked for each packet.
+That said, if the application is more expensive than just writing the packet to memory, then the application time might balloon.

 One of the interesting lessons to me (though I am a networking/OSs noob) is the deliberate choice to use single-threaded latency, rather than throughput, as the core measurement.